Masters Frequently Asked Questions

 Will IELTS/TOEFL/PEARSON scores or previous English assessment still be valid if I defer entry?

-Applicants should note that extension of a previous assessment is not automatically granted since the evidence already submitted may not reflect the applicant’s level of English at the start of the academic year.
-Therefore new evidence of English Language proficiency might be needed.
+Applicants should note that extension of a previous assessment is not automatically granted since the evidence already submitted may not reflect the applicant’s level of English at the start of the following academic year once deferral has been approved.
+Therefore new evidence of English Language proficiency might be requested.

 Please note that English language tests are only valid for two years.
 We will accept tests taken up to two years preceding the programme start date.
 However, the School reserves the right to request further test evidence so that a more reliable assessment can be made in some cases.

-In general, English language evidence from tests, e.g. IELTS or TOEFL, taken 2 years before the start of the Masters programme will be accepted.
+IELTS or TOEFL or Pearsons Test results are valid for 2 years.
+We will accept tests taken up to two years preceding the programme start date.
 However, the School reserves the right to request further test evidence so that a more reliable assessment can be made in some cases.

 Do I have to submit evidence of English language proficiency with my application?

-Although your English results can be submitted separately from your academic application, we recommend you submit IELTS /TOEFL/ PEARSON test results by 31 May 2012 or as early as possible so you can have time to either retake the test if your scores are too low or to meet the requirements to attend the pre-sessional courses as required by the English language assessor.
+Although your English results can be submitted separately from your academic application, we recommend you submit IELTS /TOEFL/ PEARSON test results by the 31st of May or as early as possible to allow time to either retake the test if your scores are too low or to meet the requirements to attend the pre-sessional courses as required by the English language assessor.

-It is advisable to register for your test as early as possible as test centers get fully booked at certain times of the year and you might not be able to sit your exam and have your results before the start of the academic year.
+It is advisable to register for your test as early as possible as test centers get fully booked at certain times of the year which means you might not be able to sit your exam and receive your results before the start of the academic year.

 Can I enrol on a pre-sessional English course at SOAS instead of taking an English language test?